keski/RSPQLStarEngine/README.md

-# RDFStarEngine
+# RSPQLStarEngine

-This document describes the current state of the RDFStarStar as of May, 2019, and clarifies some important terms and design decisions.
+This document describes the current state of the RSPQLStarEngine as of May, 2019, and clarifies some important terms and design decisions.
 The engine based on the RSP-QL semantics but implements the RDF\* and SPARQL\* extensions to represent and query statement-level metadata.
 The store is based primarily on Apache Jena 3.7.0.